 Corresponding Adjustment has the meaning given to the term in the Paris Agreement Rules.
+In the case an averaging approach is applied, this would be an indicative corresponding adjustment.

 Corrupt Practice means the offering, giving, receiving or soliciting, directly or indirectly, of anything of value to influence improperly the actions of a person.